Mike-Veilleux/Tic-Tac-Toe_Exercise/readme.md

 ## Description

 A simple Tic Tac Toe app React and Vite toolchain.
-For this exercise I've refactored the original project with the following updrades:
+For this exercise I decided to rewrite the whole project from scratch with the following updrades:

 - Splitted codebase to functional components
-- Custom CSS
+- Pure CSS

 ## Future implementation